apache/flink/docs/dev/table/connectors/formats/avro-confluent.md

   'key.avro-confluent.schema-registry.url' = 'http://localhost:8082',
   'key.fields' = 'kafka_key_id',

-  -- In this example, the Avro types of both the Kafka key and Kafka value contain the field 'id' -- => adding a prefix to the table column associated to the Kafka key field avoids clashes 'key.fields-prefix' = 'kafka_key_',
+  -- In this example, we want the Avro types of both the Kafka key and value to contain the field 'id' -- => adding a prefix to the table column associated to the Kafka key field avoids clashes 'key.fields-prefix' = 'kafka_key_',